Maximus5/ConEmu/README.md

 ## About this Fork

-If you use Vim (command line version) in Windows and you have problems to scroll by using the mouse wheel, you can try this ConEmu Fork.
+If you use Vim in Windows cmd.exe and you have problems to scroll by using the mouse wheel, you can try this ConEmu Fork.